patleeman/quill-markdown-shortcuts/readme.md

 To incorporate the code into your codebase, simply download the markdownShortcuts.js file and include that in your build process or link a script tag to it directly.
 Then set up quill and make sure to include the markdownShortcuts setting in modules.

+# Vue Quill Editor

+Are you using [Vue Quill Editor](https://github.com/surmon-china/vue-quill-editor)?
+[Aral Balkan](https://github.com/aral) is maintaining a fork of this module especially for it.
+[Check it out](https://github.com/aral/quill-markdown-shortcuts-for-vue-quill-editor)

 # Contributing

 Issues and pull requests are welcome.
 If you're interested in contributing, open an issue and start a discussion.
 To report bugs, open an issue.
 Bug fixes should be done on a fork and a pull request sent when ready.